CYCLING PERFORMANCE TIPS

 Curt Austin has put together a nice calculator to estimate power output (in Watts - you enter your own parameters) on his website.
 Malcolm Firth also published some comparative numbers in an online coaching forum.
 (As the amount of ATP-CP available to the muscle cell is limited, Malcolm's maximum power output over several minutes would be lower than that achievable in a brief sprint lasting 5 to 5 seconds):

-"In February 1998 I did a small research project in which a group of 24 cyclists were asked to do two tests on a CompuTrainer (an electomegnetically braked turbo trainer made by RacerMate of Seattle, USA).
+"In February 1998 I did a small research project in which a group of 24 cyclists were asked to do two tests on a CompuTrainer (an electromagnetically braked turbo trainer made by RacerMate of Seattle, USA).
 The first of these was a step increased load test to voluntary exhaustion in which the load began at 100 watts and was increased at approx 20 watts per minute.
 After a break of at least three hours the cyclists then rode a simulated ten miles time trial on the CompuTrainer with the instruction to complete the distance as quickly as possible.
-Some of the data is summarised below:
+Some of the data is summarized below:

 The average 10 mile heart rate worked out at 94.5% of the mean max heart rate.(st dev 2.81%, range 88.41%-97.41%).
 If you go to my web site at http://www.msfirth.freeserve.co.uk you will find an article giving details on how to use the average ten miles heart rate to estimate heart rates for other training and racing intensities."